 Packed with protein, vitamins and fiber, Brussels sprouts help lower cholesterol and keep your heart fit.
 Better still, they belong to the cruciferous family of vegetables -- along with cabbage, cauliflower, broccoli, kale, collards, etc. -- that are known to protect a body from cancer.
 How much more can you ask of a vegetable that's no more than an inch tall?

-One of my favorite ways to cook Brussels sprouts is to add them to pasta, like this Spaghetti with Brussels Sprouts recipe I posted a while back.
+One of my favorite ways to cook Brussels sprouts is to add them to pasta, like this Vegan Spaghetti with Brussels Sproutsrecipe I posted a while back.
 But when I am pressed for time, my go-to recipe is to pop the sprouts into the oven and roast them to golden, delicious perfection.
 For all the amazing flavor you get from this recipe, it takes almost no time to make it.

-This time I roasted the Brussels sprouts with some Mojo de Ajo — liquid gold olive oil infused with garlic and peppers– more slivers of garlic, and some rosemary.
-The double garlic whammy makes these Brussels sprouts super flavorful, but if you don’t have any Mojo de Ajo on hand or don’t want to make some, you could also just use regular extra virgin olive oil.
-Here’s my recipe for Mojo de Ajo (actually Rick Bayless's).
+I sometimes make these Brussels sprouts with Mojo de Ajo -- liquid gold olive oil infused with garlic and peppers-- more slivers of garlic, and some rosemary.
+The double garlic whammy makes these Brussels sprouts super flavorful, but if you don't have any Mojo de Ajo on hand or don't want to make some, you could also just use regular extra virgin olive oil.
+Here's my recipe for Mojo de Ajo (actually Rick Bayless's).
 I've added notes in the recipe box for adjustments if you use the mojo.

 Keep in mind that the garlic slivers tend to brown fast and can turn bitter, so you have to soak them in the oil first along with the rosemary and add them to the recipe only halfway through roasting.